bazfer/UTCBC-HW/README.md

 # Code for all of the University of Texas Coding Bootcamp 2016-2017 Homework Assignments

 # Description
-This is a repo to hold all of the code I wrote to complete the homework assignments during the University of Texas Coding Bootcamp in 2016-2017
+This is a repo to hold all of the code I wrote to complete the homework assignments during the University of Texas Coding Bootcamp in 2016-2017.
+If indicated, run 'npm install' to install node-modules to be able to use the application.

 ## Index
 | Project              | Focus       | Comments         |